Apr 28, 2025

 Despite the cost savings and environmentally friendly benefits, there are a few potential downsides to owning an EV.

 Among the concerns is worry over the vehicle’s range.
-Rapid advancements in battery technology, however, mean that most EVs can be driven more than 100 miles on a fully charged battery, and some can exceed 200 or 300 miles.8 Automakers plan to release even more long-range models in the years ahead.
+Rapid advancements in battery technology, however, mean that most EVs can be driven more than 200 miles on a fully charged battery, with all new models rated for more than 100 miles on a single charge.9 Researchers are working to develop even longer-range models in the years ahead.

 Driving habits and weather conditions also affect the range of an EV.
 For example, if you need to run the heat or A/C, you’ll need to recharge sooner.
 Charging a vehicle’s battery can be more difficult or take longer in cold weather.

 While the cost of maintenance tends to be lower for EVs, issues about battery replacement and vehicle depreciation are also real.
-Although replacing batteries may be costly, batteries may last eight–15 years, depending on climate, with some manufacturers offering eight-year or 100,000-mile warranties, or extended warranty programs.9 However, the issue of battery replacement may lead EVs to lose their value faster than gas-powered cars.
+Although replacing batteries may be costly, batteries may last 8–15 years, depending on climate, with several manufacturers offering eight-year or 100,000-mile warranties, or extended warranty programs.10 However, the issue of battery replacement may lead EVs to lose their value faster than gas-powered cars.

 Are there enough EV charging stations?

-One persistent concern about EVs is the availability of charging stations, especially in rural areas.
-In response, the federal government has launched a number of initiatives to address the specific EV charging needs of rural areas in the U.S.,10 as well as specific issues in urban settings.11
+One persistent concern about EVs is the availability of charging stations in the U.S. In response, the federal government has launched several initiatives to address EV-charging needs, especially in rural areas,11 and in low- and moderate-income neighborhoods.12

-While the availability of charging stations was a bigger problem in the past, the number has been increasing, with the U.S. having more than 165,000 public charging ports as of year-end 2023.12 Seven major automakers have also announced a joint plan to build 30,000 more beginning in 2024.12
+While the availability of charging stations may have been a bigger problem in the past, the number of them has been increasing, with more than 192,000 public charging ports in the U.S. as of 2024.13

+You can use an app to locate a charging station wherever you are, and several automakers are integrating charging-location information into their vehicles’ dashboard information systems.
 In addition, workplace charging is available in some places.
-You can use an app to locate a charging station wherever you are, and several automakers are integrating charging location information into their vehicles’ dashboard information systems.

 Can you easily charge an EV at home?

 With the right equipment, charging an EV at home can be simple and efficient.
-Home charging options vary according to where you reside: some multifamily homes built in the past few years have access to vehicle charging stations on-site.
-In some parts of the country local code requirements for new-home construction include specifications to accommodate EV charging.
+Home charging options vary depending on your home and where you reside: Some multifamily homes built in the past few years have access to vehicle charging stations on-site.
+In some parts of the country, local code requirements for new-home construction include specifications to accommodate EV charging.

-EV owners who live in older homes are typically able to charge an EV using a standard 110-volt power outlet.
-While it can take up to 12 hours to reach a full charge, this option might still serve your needs, depending on your driving habits.
+EV owners who live in older homes are typically able to charge an EV using a standard 120-volt power outlet.
+While it can take more than 50 hours to reach a full charge, this option might still serve your needs, depending on your driving habits.

-For faster charging, you could install a Level 2 (240-volt) charging station, which can power up a vehicle in just a few hours.
+For faster charging, you could install a Level 2 (240-volt) charging station, which will power your vehicle up faster than Level 1.
 But there may also be additional expenses if your home’s electric line needs to be adjusted.
+(Fast-charging alternatives that can take just minutes are not feasible for home use.)

-Whether you’re motivated by the prospect of saving money on your transportation costs or taking steps towards a greener lifestyle, it might be worthwhile to consider your options.
+Whether you’re motivated by the prospect of saving money on your transportation costs or taking steps toward a greener lifestyle, it might be worthwhile to consider your EV options.

 There may be multiple reasons to jump on board with the growing EV trend, including less maintenance and the ability to ignore price jumps at the pump.
 Other benefits are potential tax credits and helping to reduce your environmental impact.